xianli123/rhoai-rbac-prototype/.design/3.2/maas/design-history.md

 # Design History

-This file contains information that will be used to populate the History tab of Apollo and provided as context to the AI Assistant to answer questions.
+This file contains information that will be summarized in Apollo's History tab and available to the AI Assistant to answer questions about the history of this design.

+In the future an AI workflow should automatically suggest updates to this file based on recent commits, relevant discussions in stakeholder meeting transcripts, and more.

 ## History